jaredfiorali/photoframe/README.md

-# photoframe
+# Photo Frame

-A small PHP project which displays photos and weather information
+A small React/Golang project to display favorite photos and weather information